Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 define('STUDENT_REGISTERED_CODES', array('RA', 'RW'));

-In the above example, the two codes RA
+In the above example, the two codes 'RA'

-and RW
+and 'RW'

-may mean “Registered by Adviser” and RW
+may represent codes for “Registered by Adviser” and “Registered by Web”.

-- You will need to coordinate with your University’s registrar or data warehouse to determine what all the enrollment codes are.
+indicate students that have withdrawn their enrollment after the drop deadline.- You will need to coordinate with your University’s registrar or data warehouse to determine what all the enrollment codes are.

 array(